 The first time I heard this young kid named Lupe Fiasco rap was on Kanye West’s fantastic “Late Registration” album.
 At the time, I had no clue that he would end up becoming the go-to voice for consciousness in hip hop.

-‘Food & Liquor’ changed my perception of Lupe rather quickly.
-This album Masterpiece showed off its necessity to be diverse in a time that diversity was needed in hip hop.
-It also showed off this ability to be political at a time politics from hip hop artists was frowned upon.
+“Food & Liquor” changed my perception of Lupe rather quickly.
+This album masterpiece showed off its necessity to be diverse in a time that diversity was needed in hip-hop.
+It also showed off an ability to be political at a time politics from hip hop artists was frowned upon.
 It was a body of work that showed off this willingness to be unique, and I loved every second of it!

 Lupe Fiasco and Jay-Z make a helluva a rap combination, right?
-At this time, Jay-Z was technically retired, so it was a little surprising that he was actually on it.
+At the time, Jay-Z was technically retired, so it was a little surprising that he was actually on “Pressure.”

-There is many different Jays when he raps, and the one we got here was the witty one.
+There are many different Jays when he raps, and the one we got here was the witty one.
 I love witty Jay because he raps with this arrogance that cannot be emulated.
-Anyway, he kills this verse with his slyness, giving us nothing but body blows on his verse.
+Anyway, he kills this verse with his slyness, giving us nothing but body blows throughout.

-“The Cool” is dark, but has a rock & roll vibe to it.
-The chorus is dull, but that’s what it’s supposed to sound like because the Muthaf—er he’s talking about on it is dead!
+“The Cool” is dark but has a rock & roll vibe to it.
+The chorus is dull, but that’s what it’s supposed to sound like because the Muthaf—er Lupe is talking about is dead!

 This was actually the first song I liked on this album.
 At the time, I haven’t heard an Arab on a rap track since Punjabi MC was on “Beware of The Boys” with Jay-Z.

-“American Terrorist” lets people know that terrorism is in the form of everyone; anybody can be a terrorist: Black, white, Spanish, Pot-are Ricans, etc.
+“American Terrorist” lets people know that snybody can be a terrorist: Blacks, whites, Puerto Ricans, etc.

-Can you believe Lupe is talking about a robot on every verse on this song?
+Can you believe Lupe is talking about a robot in every verse on this song?
 F–k that robot, Lupe!